nirv-ai/docs/docker/README.md

 ### script.registry.sh

-- actively used for working with a private docker registry on localhost
+- actively used for working with a locally docker registry
+- primarly for automating the creation of images accessible by nomad

 ```sh
 ###################### READ FIRST